 R-11684-02844:[The explicit COMMIT command runs immediately, even if there are pending SELECT statements. ] R-25108-07802:[However, if there are pending write operations, the COMMIT command will fail with an error code SQLITE_BUSY. ]

-R-59194-45393:[An attempt to execute COMMIT might also result in an SQLITE_BUSY return code if an another thread or process has a shared lock on the database that prevented the database from being updated. ] R-55708-49653:[When COMMIT fails in this way, the transaction remains active and the COMMIT can be retried later after the reader has had a chance to clear. ]
+R-40892-13487:[An attempt to execute COMMIT might also result in an SQLITE_BUSY return code if an another thread or process has an open read connection. ] R-55708-49653:[When COMMIT fails in this way, the transaction remains active and the COMMIT can be retried later after the reader has had a chance to clear. ]

 In very old versions of SQLite (before version 3.7.11 - 2012-03-20) the ROLLBACK will fail with an error code SQLITE_BUSY if there are any pending queries.
 R-41051-26626:[In more recent versions of SQLite, the ROLLBACK will proceed and pending statements will often be aborted, causing them to return an SQLITE_ABORT or SQLITE_ABORT_ROLLBACK error. ] R-03042-35027:[In SQLite version 3. ] 8.8 (2015-01-16) and later, a pending read will continue functioning after the ROLLBACK as long as the ROLLBACK does not modify the database schema.

 If PRAGMA journal_mode is set to OFF (thus disabling the rollback journal file) then the behavior of the ROLLBACK command is undefined.